Critical Care Rehabilitation

 - Physical Rehabilitation after ICU: How should we address the long-term physical consequences of critical illness.

-To encourage maximum learning and reinforce the knowledge acquired, the series of webinars will end with a workshop with practical activities and hands-on sessions, to be held during LIVES 2019 (Berlin, Germany).
+To encourage maximum learning and reinforce the knowledge acquired, the series of webinars ended with a workshop with practical activities and hands-on sessions, held during LIVES 2019 (Berlin, Germany).

 Time and date